Tips and tricks on how to see the most while not breaking the bank.

 - Unless you really need an extra layer of insulation (either thermal or noise), open a window a bit to prevent fogging your windshield from your breath.
 Still, it's handy to pack something to wipe windows efficiently.

-- For the money you save on the accommodation, you can eat out daily.
-For even further savings (or trips to remote locations), figure out what taste good to you and doesn't need a fridge - there are loads of meals that can be prepared like that.
+- For the money you save on accommodation, you can eat out daily.
+For even further savings (or trips to remote locations), figure out what tastes good to you and doesn't need a fridge — there are loads of meals that can be prepared like that.
 If you want to live off the grid for an extended time, it's possible to get a portable fridge and a gas stove, and you can cook anything, anywhere.
-I never went that far, tho.

-- As for the hygiene, in urban areas are public bathrooms nearly everywhere.
-Someone might give you an odd look while brushing your teeth in a fastfood, but so what.
-Carry a truckload of water with you,not just for washing but drinking as well.
-Showers in truck stops, swimming pools, beaches… If you are heading away from the civilization, check out the map for possibilities.
-For example, mountain streams are often cleaner than the water in the public bathroom - and swimming in a waterfall instead of a shower is a fabulous way to end a day.
+- As for hygiene, in urban areas are public bathrooms nearly everywhere.
+Someone might give you an odd look while brushing your teeth in a fast-food bathroom, but so what.
+Carry a truckload of water with you, not just for washing but for drinking as well.
+Showers in truck stops, swimming pools, beaches… If you are heading away from civilization, check out the map for possibilities.
+For example, mountain streams are often cleaner than the water in the public bathroom — and swimming in a waterfall instead of a shower is a fabulous way to end a day.

 PS2: Things about sleeping open air..

-- Just as with car tenting, the safest is when nobody around know that you are sleeping there.
-Commonly, it is easier to find these places somewhere out in the woods, rather than in a city.
+- Just as with car tenting, the safest is when nobody around knows that you are sleeping there.
+It is commonly easier to find these places somewhere out in the woods than in a city.
 But if you look around, you can find a good spot almost everywhere.
-I had better sleep on the top of a scaffolding of one construction site than on a bench next to a path in a national park.
+I had better sleep on the top of the scaffolding of one construction site than on a bench next to a path in a national park.

-- The less possessions you'll have, the less worried you'll be.
+- The fewer possessions you'll have, the less worried you'll be.
 You can store your wallet in a pocket inside the sleeping bag, and use your backpack as a pillow.

 - Take a battery out of your camera and store it in the pocket inside the sleeping bag too, it will keep more power than outside in the cold.